The Spring League: 2019 season

 For the 2019 season, The Spring League partnered with the XFL to test rule changes the new league hoped to implement for its own 2020 season.
 One rule change, originally proposed by Pro Football Talk in 2017, was replacing overtime with a two-point conversion shootout occurring simultaneously at both end zones with five rounds in the TSL.
 Also tested was the tap rule, which allows a referee to send a player to the sideline for less than a penalty level offense.
 Both rules and the kickoff formation were later implemented in the XFL.
 The Spring League was also hired by the XFL to hold three mini-camp style tryouts.
 With this revenue source, the league's revenue exceeded one million dollars and would have its first profitable year.
-The two leagues are in preliminary discussions of the Spring League becoming the XFL's official development league.
+The two leagues were in preliminary discussions of the Spring League becoming the XFL's official development league.

 2019 season practice began March 31, 2019 with double headers on April 6 and 11, 2019.
 Each of the four teams played two games.
 For the first time, one of the teams had a brand name; the Austin Generals (formerly South) was named after its host city of Austin, Texas, and used the logo and colors of the former New Jersey Generals of the United States Football League.
 The remaining three teams retained their generic North, East and West brandings.